vapoursynth/vapoursynth/doc/apireference.rst

 Plugins
 -------
 Plugin code may run more multithreaded than it initially appears. *VapourSynthPluginInit* is the only function always guaranteed to not run in parallel.
-This means that the contructor and destructor of a filter may be run in parallel for several instances.
+This means that the constructor and destructor of a filter may be run in parallel for several instances.
 Use proper synchronization if you need to initialize shared data.

 The *GetFrame* function is a bit more complicated so see the reference of the constants.
 Do however note that the parallelism is per instance.
 Even if a filter is *fmUnordered* or *fmSerial* other instances may enter *GetFrame* simultaneously.